oljimenez/vanilla-icecream/README.md

 To build this project:
 - run "yarn build" or "npm run build"

-You can see an example react code in [“example”](https://oscar-vanilla-kit.vercel.app/src/pages/index.tsx)
+You can see an example react code in [“index.tsx”](https://oscar-vanilla-kit.vercel.app/src/pages/index.tsx)

+You can see an example of components in [“components”](https://oscar-vanilla-kit.vercel.app/src/components)

 Sorry this need some good docs but is a starter project for now, and i'm planning to convert it to a helper library